JtheFox/jthefox/README.md

 Computer Science Graduate at the University of North Carolina at Charlotte

-* 🌍 Based in North Carolina
+* 🌍 Based in North Carolina, United States
 * 🖥️ See my portfolio [here](http://portfolio.jthefox.com)
 * 🧠 I'm currently learning Qwik
 * ✉️ You can contact me at [jfox0096@gmail.com](mailto:jfox0096@gmail.com)